 What has violence ever accomplished?
 What has it ever created?
 No wrongs have ever been righted by riots and civil disorders.
 A sniper is only a coward, not a hero; and an uncontrolled or uncontrollable mob is only the voice of madness, not the voice of the people.” ― Sen Robert Kennedy.

-Having looked up the word madness in a variety of modern lexica, I was intrigued by the resulting interpretive meanings that I read.
+Having looked up the word madness in a variety of modern lexicons, I was intrigued by the resulting interpretive meanings that I read.
 While most dictionaries described madness as a state of severe mental illness, the Merriam-Webster’s characterization really caught my attention as it also defined madness as behavior or thinking that is very foolish, unreasonable or dangerous.

 At times it seems to me that we are living in a world which is being overrun by people whose thinking is very foolish, quite unreasonable and in some cases outright dangerous.
 Our modern culture appears to be suffering a bad season of madness!

 Catch a news report on any given day and you will likely hear accounts of crazed gunmen randomly killing the innocent, rioters destroying their own communities as a form of protest, men and women fighting over bathroom rights, and the list just goes on and on.
 All of this madness can be worrisome indeed.
-Toss in concerns over flesh-eating bacteria, the latest global hot-spots; add a few natural disasters and, well, it’s enough to drive you crazy.
+Now, toss in concerns over a worldwide pandemic, flesh-eating bacteria, the latest global hot-spots; add a few natural disasters and, well, it’s enough to drive you crazy.
 At the very least, it can be difficult to remain a positive person in a world gone mad.
 So what can we do to endure as beacons of optimistic light and real hope in a very pessimistic atmosphere?
 Let’s talk.

 America has entered one of its periods of historic madness, but this is the worst I can remember.” ― John le Carre